Jierark/Notes/MIT Class Notes/18.0851/Lecture 2.md

 - Col(A) = $R^n$
 - det(A) $\neq$ 0
 - 0 is not an eigenvalue of A.
-Some of these statements will be expanded on later.
+Don't worry if you don't understand some of these statements for now.
+We will visit some of these terms in future lectures.